 Acceleration and Power

-The Silverado 1500 comes with a 4.3-liter V6 that produces 285 horsepower and 305 pound-feet of torque.
-Optional engines include a 5.3-liter V8 that makes 355 horsepower and 383 pound-feet of torque and a 6.2-liter V8 that produces 420 horsepower and 460 pound-feet of torque.
-Power from all three engines is routed through a six-speed automatic transmission.
-The V6-powered Silverado gets up to 18/24 mpg city/highway, which is good for the class.
-With the 5.3-liter V8, the Silverado gets up to 16/23 mpg, which is good among V8-powered trucks.
+The base 2015 Silverado 1500 comes standard with a 4.3-liter V6 that produces 285 horsepower and 305 pound-feet of torque.
+Optional engines include a 5.3-liter V8 that makes 355 horsepower and 383 pound-feet of torque or a 6.2-liter V8 that produces 420 horsepower and 460 pound-feet of torque.
+Models with the V6 or 5.3-liter V8 have a six-speed automatic transmission and those with the 6.2-liter V8 have an eight-speed automatic, which is new for 2015.
+A V6-powered Silverado achieves an EPA-estimated 18/24 mpg city/highway, while those with the 5.3-liter V8 are rated at 16/23 mpg.
+Both estimates are comparable with rivals' estimates.

 Handling and Braking

 The 2015 Silverado 1500 comes with either standard rear-wheel drive or optional four-wheel drive.
 Reviewers write that the Silverado rides comfortably and maintains composure over rough roads regardless of whether or not there is a load in the bed.
 Some even compare its ride quality to that of a crossover SUV.
 They write that it has steady handling, responsive, well-weighted steering and good brake pedal feel.

 - "Road and wind noise are nicely quelled at highway speeds, while this full-size truck's suspension soaks up everything short of a sinkhole.
 Steering is light and precise, with responsiveness that belies the Silverado's portly dimensions." -- Kelley Blue Book